 Amount ignored Circumstances which must apply All Where the applicant is receiving Income Support, income-based Jobseeker's Allowance, or income-related Employment and Support Allowance, because earnings will already have been taken into account in assessing entitlement to these benefits.
-38 £20 Entitled to a disability or severe disability premium, work-related activity or support component of Employment and Support Allowance or a carer premium.
-(NB £20 in total for couples.) £25 Lone parent. £10 Couples where £20 is not ignored. £20 Where the applicant receives earnings from employment as a part- time fire fighter, auxiliary coastguard, manning or launching a lifeboat
+42 £20 Entitled to a disability or severe disability premium, work-related activity or support component of Employment and Support Allowance or a carer premium.
+(NB £20 in total for couples.) £25 Lone parent. £10 Couples where £20 is not ignored. £20 Where the applicant receives earnings from employment as a part- time fire fighter, auxiliary coastguard, manning or launching a lifeboat or being a member of any territorial or reserve force.
+(NB £20 in to for couples if they are both employed in this way.) £5 Single person where £20 is not ignored.
+All Earnings of a child or young person.

-37 The specified payments are retainers, compensation for unfair dismissal, payments deemed to be earnings, guarantee payments, and remuneration on suspension from work on medical or maternity grounds following a complaint to an employment tribunal.
+41 The specified payments are retainers, compensation for unfair dismissal, payments deemed to be earnings, guarantee payments, and remuneration on suspension from work on medical or maternity grounds following a complaint to an employment tribunal.

-38 See Appendix 3 to this scheme for the treatment of earnings where applicants receive Universal Credit.
+42 See Appendix 3 to this scheme for the treatment of earnings where applicants receive Universal Credit.